risk-first/website/menagerie/Coordination-Risk.md

   - What if people change their minds in the light of new information?
   - How do you ensure everyone has enough information to make a good decision?

 3. **Factions**.
 Sometimes, it's hard to coordinate large groups at the same time, and "factions" can occur.
 That the world isn't a single big country is probably partly a testament to this.
-Organizing on such a huge scale becomes self-defeating, and so instead at some level we end up with competition instead of coordination.
-We can also see this in distributed systems, with the "split brain" problem.
+Organizing on huge scales becomes self-defeating, and so instead at some level we end up with competition instead of coordination.
+We can also see this in distributed systems, with the ["split brain"](https://en.wikipedia.org/wiki/Split-brain_(computing)) problem.
 This is where a network of processes becomes disconnected (usually due to a network failure between data centers), and you end up with two, smaller networks.
 We'll address in more depth later.

-4.  **Resource Allocation**:  Ensuring that the right people are doing the right work, or the right resources are given to the right people is a coordination issue.
-On a grand scale, we have Logistics tbd, and ensuring that packages get delivered around the world in good time.
+4. [Resource Allocation](https://en.wikipedia.org/wiki/Race_condition):  Ensuring that the right people are doing the right work, or the right resources are given to the right people is a coordination issue.
+On a grand scale, we have [Logistics](https://en.wikipedia.org/wiki/Logistics), and [Economic Systems](https://en.wikipedia.org/wiki/Economic_system).
 On a small scale, the office's _room booking system_ solves the coordination issue of who gets a meeting room using a first-come-first-served booking algorithm.

-5. **Deadlock**:  Deadlock refers to a situation where, in an environment where multiple parallel processes are running, the processing stops and no-one can make progress because the resources each process needs are being reserved by another process.
+5. [Deadlock](https://en.wikipedia.org/wiki/Deadlock):  Deadlock refers to a situation where, in an environment where multiple parallel processes are running, the processing stops and no-one can make progress because the resources each process needs are being reserved by another process.
 This is a specific issue in **Resource Allocation**, but it's one we're familiar with in the computer science industry.
-Compare with [Gridlock](), where traffic can't move because other traffic is occupying the space it wants to move to already.
+Compare with [Gridlock](https://en.wikipedia.org/wiki/Gridlock), where traffic can't move because other traffic is occupying the space it wants to move to already.

-6.  **Race Conditions**:  A race condition is where we can't be sure of the result of a calculation, because it is dependent on the ordering of events within a system.
+6. [Race Conditions](https://en.wikipedia.org/wiki/Race_condition):  A race condition is where we can't be sure of the result of a calculation, because it is dependent on the ordering of events within a system.
 For example, two separate threads writing the same memory at the same time (one losing the work of the other) is a race.

 7.  **Contention**: Where there is [Scarcity Risk](Dependency-Risk#Scarcity-Risk) for a [Dependency](Dependency-Risk), we might want to make sure that everyone gets fair use of it, by taking turns, booking, queueing and so on.
-As we saw in [Scarcity Risk](), sometimes, this is handled for us by the [Dependency]() itself.
+As we saw in [Scarcity Risk](Dependency-Risk#scarcity-risk), sometimes, this is handled for us by the [Dependency](Dependency-Risk) itself.
 However if it isn't, it's the _users_ of the dependency who'll need to coordinate to use the resource fairly.

 ## A Model Of Coordination Risk